AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 Use type clause
 ---------------

-Back in the :ref:`Introduction to Ada course <Intro_Ada_Use_Clause>`, we've seen that use clauses provide direct visibility to a package in the scope where they're used.
+Back in the :ref:`Introduction to Ada course <Intro_Ada_Use_Clause>`, we saw that use clauses provide direct visibility |mdash| in the scope where they're used |mdash| to the content of a package's visible part.

 For example, consider this simple procedure: